Tropical storm Anita blows into Port-au-Prince.

 In Addio Zio Tom we are shown how men and women were chained in the hulls of ships, where they lay in their own vomit and diarrhea for the weeks or months of the middle passage across the Atlantic.
 We are shown slaves literally tossed down chutes from the ship decks into holding pens once they arrived in America.
 We see depictions of the mass rape that slaves experienced.
 In one scene, white men too poor to own slaves of their own raid a slave plantation for the specific purpose of rape.
 We see torture, castrations, murders, and fugitives hunted down in the woods by vicious dogs.
 It’s an interminable and mindbending tableau of horrors, shot unflinchingly, indeed voyeuristically.
 Some say what Jacopetti and Prosperi depict is false.
 Those people don’t generally have any intelligent reason other than their personal conviction that slavery can’t have been that bad, or their “free”-market dogma that slaves were treated well because they were valuable cargo.

 Actual history tells us different.
 Slaves were insured, as long as their deaths took place at sea, but that practice had little mitigating effect.
-The most commonly cited mortality figure for the middle passage is around 9 million deaths.
-For a sense of the range of debate, though, consider that there are estimates as low as 1.5 million (still horrific), but conversely, as high as 25 to 30 million.
+The most commonly cited mortality figure for the middle passage is 2.5 to 4 million deaths.
+For a sense of the range of debate, though, consider that there are estimates as low as one million (still horrific), but conversely, as high as ten million if you include those who died during forced marches to African slave ports.
 But even without exhaustive research, it isn'tdifficult to understand that Addio Zio Tom’s depictions are broadly accurate.
 Consider rape.
 Today, in maximum-security prisons, between ten and twenty percent of men report being raped.
 The actual number is far, far higher.
 In the armed forces about 20% of women report being sexually assaulted.
 The point is, more than four hundred years after the beginning of the Atlantic slave trade this is how men in positions of partial or total authority treat those within their power.
 How did they behave centuries ago, when their victims were literally their property?

 Addio Zio Tom will make you think about things like that, but only if you’re willing.
 Of course, being a thought-provoking or important movie (which is the phrase we used at top), is very different from being a good movie.
 And here we get to the crux of it.
 We wouldn’t describe Addio Zio Tom as good.
 Audacious, yes.
 Technically impressive, certainly.
 A bold satire, perhaps.
 And beyond a doubt it’s complex—we can’t even get into the film’s contemporary framing device without writing three more paragraphs, so we won’t bother.
 But good?
 Hard to say.
 It’s a very difficult film to judge on its merits because of the subject matter.
 It was disastrously reviewed—that much is indisputable.
 Roger Ebert called it a contemptuous insult to decency.